pho-veteran/stoom/reports.md

 **REQ-2.2:** The system shall provide a "New Meeting" dialog that allows Room Hosts to:
 - Set a meeting name (required field)
 - Optionally set a room password for access control
+- Optionally restrict whiteboard access (only host can edit by default)
 - Generate a unique 6-character room code via `/api/room/create`
-- Persist room to MongoDB with status WAITING
+- Persist room to MongoDB with status WAITING and initial permission settings
 - Navigate to the room after creation

 **REQ-2.3:** The system shall validate room access via `/api/room/validate` endpoint: